 Winning in sports starts from the preparation that happens years, months, and up to the last few hours before the competition.
-However, it is completely normal for the anxiety to intensify especially on the day before the event.
+However, it is entirely normal for the anxiety to intensify, especially on the day before the event.
 There are mental and physical strategies to help reduce nervousness and enable athletes to perform at their best.

 How to Get Ready 24 Hours Before a Sports Game

-Here are eight tips to get competitive athletes ready for the battle and beyond:
+Here are eight tips (plus extras) to get competitive athletes ready for the battle and beyond:

 1. Visualize yourself winning the game.

-Success, whether in sports or in life, all begins with having a goal.
+Success, whether in sports or life, begins with a goal.
 Your big goal is to win that game.
 Imagine yourself accomplishing just that.
-Picture yourself wearing the highly coveted gold medal, surrounded by your coach, teammates, or loved ones who are celebrating your victory.
+Picture yourself wearing the highly coveted gold medal, surrounded by your coach, teammates, or loved ones celebrating your victory.

-To make visualization more powerful, you can draw goal pictures and write affirmations.
+You can draw goal pictures and write affirmations to make visualization more powerful.
 Look at your images and statements of success just before the game to boost your confidence.

 1. Be optimistic.

 Now is not the time to dwell on what you could or should have done to improve your performance.
-With just 24 hours or less before the game, the only thing that can help you is staying positive.
+With just 24 hours or less before the game, staying positive is the only thing that can help you.
 Mistakes can happen during the game.
 Remind yourself not to dwell on your errors and instead focus on what you can do to get ahead and improve your chance of winning.

 1. Stay focused.